ajcallaway/TPattern/README.md

 ## Why it exists

 T-pattern analysis finds behaviourally meaningful structure that event counts and simple transition tables miss.
-The established tool, THEME, is powerful but closed, produces very large descriptive pattern sets, and — by its own manual's admission — needs a randomisation step to separate real patterns from chance that is rarely run. `tpattern`:
+It is most established through Magnusson's THEME software, the reference implementation. `tpattern` is an open, complementary implementation that reproduces THEME's detection and adds a reproducible chance model and clear reporting:

 - **reproduces** THEME's core detection (critical intervals, Nx/T baseline, completeness competition) — validated to the pattern for published datasets;
-- **validates** patterns against a surrogate null, reporting p-values **corrected for repeated testing** (false-discovery rate and family-wise) — the step THEME makes optional;
+**adds a chance model** — every pattern is tested against a surrogate null, with p-values **corrected for repeated testing** (false-discovery rate and family-wise);
-- **is honest about concurrency** — events sharing a timestamp are handled as co-occurrence, not spurious sequence;
+- **handles concurrency explicitly** — events sharing a timestamp are treated as co-occurrence rather than sequence;
-- **reports clearly** — the output THEME does poorly: tidy tables, effect sizes with confidence intervals, purposeful figures, and clean **dendrograms** of the detected patterns.
+- **reports clearly** — tidy tables, effect sizes with confidence intervals, purposeful figures, and clean **dendrograms** of the detected patterns.

 ## Installation